 - Pokémon Sun and Moon has the Seafolk, who live in a flotilla of Pokémon-shaped houseboats and travel the seas nomadically in search of new wonders to bring back to Alola for trade.
 The Seafolk Village where theyre found isnt even a true village so much as a system of docks, with the houses simply being the Seafolk boats that happen to be at anchor there when you visit.

-- Sid Meiers Alpha Centauri: The Nautilus Pirates are more or less a faction of old-school Earth Pirates that were Recycled In Space.
+- Sid Meiers Alpha Centauri: The Nautilus Pirates are more or less a faction of old-school Earth Pirates that were Recycled IN SPACE!.
 They start the game with a number of sea-related bonuses, including the technology to build aquatic bases.
 Their agenda is even listed as "pillage and burn".

 - Starcraft: While it makes no difference in-game, the manual explains that the Auriga tribe of Protoss were the first to explore the seas of Aiur, and ten millennia later they maintain their species' space fleet.

-- WarCraft: The island nation of Kul Tiras, whose contribution to the original Alliance was its powerful navy that they had built up to protect their fleet of merchant vessels.
+- Warcraft: The island nation of Kul Tiras, whose contribution to the original Alliance was its powerful navy that they had built up to protect their fleet of merchant vessels.
 Their national emblem is also an anchor.

 - Drowtales: The Illhar'dro clan was originally composed of seafarers back in the Moons Age, but after being driven underground has turned into a Proud Merchant Race that still uses turquoise blue as its primary color.

-- Outsider: The Belerid Loroi of Taben, living on a dwarf, icy continent in an ocean world where violent weather made farming difficult and most food was in the sea, developed a proudly maritime culture focused on fishing, whaling, exploration, trade, and piracy.
+- Outsider: The Belerid Loroi of Taben, living on a dwarf, icy continent in an ocean world where violent weather makes farming difficult and most food is in the sea, developed a proudly maritime culture focused on fishing, whaling, exploration, trade, and piracy.
 The modern Tenoin caste, which consists of the Loroi forces' spaceship crews and navigators, has its origins on Taben and still maintains training facilities in Beleri.

 - Many cultures and civilizations have been based on seafaring, often either living on an archipelago or establishing overseas colonies.
 Examples include: